 These bars don’t like heat, cold, or moisture.
 So be sure to store them in an airtight container at room temperature.
 They'll last for a week or two, if you can keep your hands off them that is!

 - Roasted peanuts: If you want to take that peanut flavor and crunch to the next level you can toss some crushed peanuts over the top of these candy bars.

 - Popcorn: Some lightly salted popcorn would be amazing on top of these bars.
-Just bear in mind that it will you don't eat them the same day.
+Just bear in mind that it will soften if you don't eat them the same day.

 - Flaky salt: I love adding this on top of homemade candy bars as it adds another layer of flavor and crunch.